forestgrape/coronavirus/index.md

 * depositions of medicaments for the treatment

-How many particles are deposited/breath out in which region in/from the respiratory tract depends on various factors ([park et al](#park) have recently written a review).

-### factors
-- particles properties such as diameter, density, form (see [sturm](#sturm)) and material([zhong18](#zhong18)])
-- breathing volume and frequency [hofemeier](#hofemeier)
-- air humidity and how much the air is moistened in the lung.
-E.g. described in an article by [zhong18](#zhong18)]
-- orientation respect to gravity i.e. wether horizontal or vertical

 ### particles clearance
 [in work]
 ##### Methods of Clearance
 * clearance by mucus flow
 * clearance macrophages in the mucus[to check]
-* adsorption in the alveoli and clearance by [to check]
+* adsorption in the alveoli [to check]
+* coughing

 ##### factors influencing clearance
 * well flowing mucus.
 * the earlier deposited the better is the mucus clearance

-### particle origins and spreading
+### particles spreading
-This section describes when particles are exhaled and how they spread out with the respiratory tract.
+This section describes when particles are exhaled and how they spread out within the respiratory tract.
 * Larger particles i.e. droplet are mostly spread at coughing and speaking.
 Coughing yields mostly particles from the upper respiratory tract.

-* Small aerosols from the lower respiratory tract (<1 micro meter) are spread with breathing.
-So Covid-19 can be spread with breathing alone [larsson](#larsson), [morawska](#morawska).
+* Small particles from the lower respiratory tract (<1 micro meter) are spread with breathing alone and not when speaking or coughing.
+[Larsson et al](#larsson) found this by identifying the origins of particles from the lipid composition.

-* [larsson et al](#larsson) determined the origin of particles by measurement of the lipid composition.
-They found that particles from the deep lungs are mainly exhaled upon breathing alone and not when speaking or coughing.

 * [fabian et al](#fabian) found that the number of particles exhaled is very individual.
 Differences greater than a factor of 500 were observed.
 A tendency for a positive correlation with age was observed.

 * [milton et al](#milton2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
 Coughing correlated with RNA shedding.
 However, without coughs, there are small infectious aerosols exhaled too.

+So Covid-19 can be spread with breathing alone especially since in the deep lungs there are many receptors for Sars-CoV-2.

-### deposition locations
+### particles deposition
 This section describes how particles are deposited in the respiratory tract.
 These particles can originate from other locations in the respiratory tract or being inhaled from extern air.

+How many particles are deposited/breath out in which region in/from the respiratory tract depends on various factors ([park et al](#park) have recently written a review):

+##### factors
+- particles properties such as diameter, density, form (see [sturm](#sturm)) and material([zhong18](#zhong18)])
+- breathing volume and frequency [hofemeier](#hofemeier)
+- air humidity and how much the air is moistened in the lung.
+E.g. described in an article by [zhong18](#zhong18)]
-The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).
+- orientation respect to gravity i.e. wether horizontal or vertical The physiology of the airways is such that particles are absorbed and cleared out as early as possible and the heavier the earlier [Stuart](#stuart), [Balley](#bailey), [Kleinstreuer](#kleinstreuer).

+##### deposition locations

 - Droplets mostly don't enter the lower respiratory tract.
 - Small Aerosols can enter the lower respiratory tract.
 But at a size of at least 0.1 μm they are not well deposited (the Sars-Cov-2 diameter is between 50 and 200 nm) and larger aerosols are quite well cleared out [to be confirmed and citation to be added].
 - Tiny, dry and sticky (Spike-Glycoprotein) particulates may have a higher deposition rate on the lung alveolar epithelial cells (see section [deposition](#deposition-locations) and less clearance [to be confirmed and citation to be added, work in progress].